tokjun/IGTLRepeater/README.md

 $ igtlrepeater 192.168.0.4 18944 18944
 ~~~~

 Note that the first argument (`192.168.0.4`) is the IP or hostname of the server host.
 The second and third arguments (`18944` and `18945`) are the port numbers for the server host and the relay host, respectively.
-The port numbers can be the same, unless the relay and server hosts share a same port number.
+The port numbers can be the same unless the relay and server hosts share the same port number.

 Once the repeater has started, connect the client host to the server host using the IP and port number configured for the relay host. (`192.168.0.3` and `18945`, instead of `192.168.0.4` and `18944`.)